If you are afraid to eject from Expo Managed Workflow to Bare Workflow, this article will help you a lot.

 Expo also offers many out of the box solutions such as OTA (Over The Air) updates and a push notification service.

-Let’s have a look on other advantages Expo has over plain React Native projects.
+Let’s have a look at other advantages Expo has over plain React Native projects.

 Expo also contains a list of connected devices via QR code – enabling easy connection of physical devices.
 It is awesome as you can share your app with anyone, anywhere in the world while you’re working through the Expo Go app (available on App/Play Store)!